ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Default value: 604800 (1 week).

 Similar to [replicated_deduplication_window](#replicated-deduplication-window), `replicated_deduplication_window_seconds` specifies how long to store hash sums of blocks for insert deduplication.
 Hash sums older than `replicated_deduplication_window_seconds` are removed from ClickHouse Keeper, even if they are less than ` replicated_deduplication_window`.

+The time is relative to the time of the most recent record, not to wall time.
+If it's the only record it will stored forever.

 ## max_replicated_logs_to_keep